Before enrolment opens, you need to accept your offer so we can reserve your place.

 You can reserve a place in your course by following the directions supplied within the offer to confirm your place.

-An offer may be made with the condition that you supply further documentation.
+An offer may be made with the condition that you supply further documents.
 This may include proof of English language proficiency, such as a certified copy of your IELTS or TOEFL Official Score Report; and evidence of your grades or qualifications, such as an academic transcript.

 Your offer will indicate the fees payable to the University to confirm your place.
 When you accept your offer online, the exact amount you need to pay will be determined based on the Overseas Student Health Cover (OSHC) options you choose.
+For information about how to pay, please visit our Paying your fees page.

 If you are a sponsored student, we need to have proof of your sponsorship before you accept, so that you can accept your offer with the correct sponsorship information.